ibm-cloud-docs/account/bp_account.md

 * Developer-Profile
 * Admin-Profile

 For the `Auditor-Profile`, specify conditions based on SAML attributes for the federated users that you want to be able to apply this profile.
 These SAML attributes are defined in your corporate user directory.
-This way, managing users, granting access, and revoking access is primarily done in the corporate user directory.
+This way, managing federated users, granting access, and revoking access is primarily done in the corporate user directory.
 Next, assign two access policies that grant viewer access to the `CustApp-Test` and `CustApp-Prod` resources and resource groups.

 For the `Developer-Profile`, specify conditions based on SAML attributes for the federated users that you want to be able to apply this profile.
 Assign two access policies that grant editor access to the `CustApp-Dev` and `CustApp-Test` resources and resource groups.
 For the `Admin-Profile`, specify conditions based on SAML attributes for the federated users that you want to be able to apply this profile.
 Then, assign three access policies that grant administrator access to all three `CustApp` resource groups and their resources.